-This course is a joint programme on European integration of Utrecht University’s Summer School and the International Summer University of the University of Tartu.
-The aim of the course is to introduce the European Union, European Institutions, (shared) foreign policy and new challenges.
-The course will study both the development towards a united Europe and the enduring diversity of national policy, law and geopolitical background (new) member states have to deal with in the process of European integration.
+This track is a joint programme on European integration by the Utrecht University’s Summer School and the International Summer University of the University of Tartu.
+The aim of the course is to introduce the diversity and unity of European Identities, the European Union, (shared) foreign policy and new challenges.
+The course will dive into the different and diverse identities that can be found in Europe, and provide insight into Estonia, going from the past to the future.